dhondta/python-codext/docs/ciphers.md

 !!! note "Available masks"

     Some cipher codecs use character masks to generate their alphabets.
+Groups of characters are indicated using a headin "`?`".

     `a`: printable characters
     `b`: all 8-bits chars